-- a jetty structure extending approximately 950 m offshore from Philip Park
+- a jetty structure extending approximately 950 metres offshore from Philip Park

-- a wharf structure including mooring and berthing facilities for cruise ships and passenger platform
+- a wharf structure including mooring and berthing facilities for cruise ships and a passenger platform

-- an offshore breakwater structure approximately 780 m in length to protect berthing cruise ships and terminal infrastructure from ocean swell
+- an offshore breakwater structure approximately 780 metres in length to protect berthing cruise ships and terminal infrastructure from ocean swell

 - a cruise ship terminal and landside facilities, and

 - short term passenger drop-off areas and staff only long-term parking facilities.

 |2022||Expected Construction Commencement|

 |Mar 2017||The City of Gold Coast Council endorsed the feasibility study and business case for the Port of Gold Coast – Ocean-side Cruise Ship Terminal.|

 |Sep 2017||Initial Advice Statement (IAS) lodged to the Coordinator General’s office.|

 |Feb 2018||The IAS was refused due to the Queensland Government’s decision to undertake the Southport Spit Master Plan.|